keras-team/tf-keras/README.md

               metrics=['accuracy'])
 ```

 If you need to, you can further configure your optimizer.
-The Keras philosophy is to keep simple things simple,
+The TF-Keras philosophy is to keep simple things simple,
 while allowing the user to be fully in control when they need to be (the ultimate control being the easy extensibility of the source code via subclassing).

 ```python